thingjs/agent/README.md

     setup: function(cb) {
         this.$super(cb);

-        this.quote = "As you can see, we've had our eye on you for some time now, Mr. Anderson."
+        this.quote = "As you can see, we've had our eye on you for some time now, Mr. Anderson.";

         this.addBehaviour(
             '@passive',